All Episodes

 But the long and short of it is Nancy Pelosi was the person that she used to drive home her point this weekend when I saw her.

-And I just thought that it was kind of ironic because she says, This is why Hillary Clinton can never be president.
+And I just thought that it was kind of ironic because she says, this is why Hillary Clinton can never be president.

-Well look at what this woman is doing.
+Look at what this woman is doing.

-So I think that the damage is not only to the Democrats, it's certainly to specifically to uh Mrs. Clinton.
+So I think that the damage is not only to the Democrats, it's certainly to specifically to Mrs. Clinton.

 Because I have to tell you something.

-You're exactly right, because Nancy Pelosi thinks that she is co-president already.
+You're exactly right because Nancy Pelosi thinks that she is co-president already.

 Something Hillary has actually been.

-Pelosi's acting like she is the co-president now, and she's doing what she can to set the Democrat Party agenda for Washington, and it may not be something that's gonna be helpful to Mrs. Bill Clinton.
+Pelosi is acting like she is the co-president now, and she's doing what she can to set the Democrat Party agenda for Washington.

-Mrs. Bill Clinton is not gonna want to appear as far off the left wing fringe as Ms. Pelosi does, even though she is, she isn't going to want to appear that way.
+Mrs. Bill Clinton is not going to want to appear as far off the left-wing fringe as Ms. Pelosi does.

-Pelosi's nowhere close to that, but she's acting like it.
+Pelosi is nowhere close to that, but she's acting like it.

-So there's uh you're right, there's all kinds of things here that are being uh roiled and mixed uh in in this evil brew, and it it is gonna have consequences uh and ramifications uh down the road that will not lead to friendship.
+There's all kinds of things here that are being roiled and mixed in this evil brew, and it is going to have consequences and ramifications down the road.

-No, no, not only that, it's it's alienating the women voters because uh as I say, my m my mother and I have had a dialogue for some time because I have sort I would love to see um Condoleez Rice run.
+Because, as I say, my mother and I have had a dialogue for some time because I would love to see Condoleezza Rice run.

-I I really respect her.
+I really respect her.

-I wouldn't vote for her, I wouldn't vote for a woman.
+I wouldn't vote for a woman.

 And my mom isn't so different than like all the other moms out there that have been around for a long time.